InderBilling12/Inderjeet--singh-16103032-online-calculator/README.md

 - the calculator supports till range of 19 digits
 - it handles divison by 0 case
 - it checks for validity of parenthesis,so enter expression carefully.
+- Ans button can be used to use previous calculated result in current expression.